1. Purpose and Scope

 For issues relating to this Policy, including privacy-related complaints, our contact details are as follows:

-Client’s may also lodge a complaint directly through their personal account login if they have been provided with one.
+Clients may also lodge a complaint directly through their personal account login where they have been provided with one.

 All privacy complaints will be handled in accordance with our Complaints Policy, and we will acknowledge receipt of any complaint within five business days.
 Credit Reboot will seek to provide a response to any such complaint within thirty days, however there may be occasions where the complaint itself is complex, or where we do not have sufficient information to complete an investigation within this timeframe.